Gasoline direct injection: History

-1911–1912
+1912

-One of the early inventors trying gasoline direct injection was Dr Archibald Low who gave his engine the misleading title of Forced Induction Engine whereas it was only the admission of the fuel that was forced.
-He revealed details of his prototype engine early in 1912, and the design was further developed by the large scale engine builder F. E. Baker Ltd during 1912 and the results displayed on their stand at the Olympia Motor Cycle show in November 1912.
-The engine was a high compression four-stroke motorcycle engine, with the gasoline fuel separately pressurised to 1000psi and admitted into the cylinder 'at the moment of highest compression' by a small rotary valve, with simultaneous ignition by a spark plug and trembler coil allowing sparking to continue throughout the combustion phase.
-The fuel being injected was described as being in vapour phase having been heated by the engine cylinder.
-The pressure of the fuel was regulated at the fuel pump, and the amount of fuel admitted was controlled by mechanical means at the rotary admission valve.
-It seems this radical design wasn't taken further by F. E. Baker.
+One of the early inventors to experiment with gasoline direct injection was Archibald Low, who gave his engine the misleading title Forced Induction Engine.
+However, only the admission of the fuel was forced.
+He revealed details of his prototype engine early in 1912, and the design was further developed by the large-scale engine builder F. E. Baker Ltd during 1912.
+The results were displayed on their stand at the Olympia Motor Cycle show in November 1912.
+The engine was a high-compression four-stroke motorcycle engine, with gasoline separately pressurized to 1000 psi and admitted into the cylinder "at the moment of highest compression" by a small rotary valve, with simultaneous ignition by a spark plug and trembler coil allowing sparking to continue throughout combustion.
+The injected fuel was described as being in the vapor phase, having been heated by the engine cylinder.
+Fuel pressure was regulated at the fuel pump, and the amount of fuel admitted was controlled mechanically at the rotary admission valve.
+This radical design does not appear to have been taken further by F.E.
+Baker.

 1916–1938

-Although direct injection has only become commonly used in gasoline engines since 2000, diesel engines have used fuel directly injected into the combustion chamber (or a pre-combustion chamber) since the first successful prototype in 1894.
+Although direct injection has only become common in gasoline engines since 2000, diesel engines have used direct injection into the combustion chamber (or a pre-combustion chamber) since the first successful prototype in 1894.

-An early prototype of a GDI engine was built in Germany in 1916 for the Junkers airplane.
-The engine was initially designed as a diesel engine, however it switched to being designed for gasoline when the German ministry of war decreed that aircraft engines must run on either gasoline or benzene.
-Being a crankcase-compression two-stroke design, a misfire could destroy the engine, therefore Junkers developed a GDI system to prevent this issue.
-A demonstration of this prototype engine to aviation officials was performed shortly before development ceased due to the end of World War I.
+An early prototype of a GDI engine was built in Germany in 1916 for a Junkers airplane.
+The engine was initially designed as a diesel, but was redesigned for gasoline after the German Ministry of War decreed that aircraft engines must run on either gasoline or benzene.
+Because it was a crankcase-compression two-stroke design, a misfire could destroy the engine, so Junkers developed a GDI system to prevent this.
+A demonstration of the prototype engine for aviation officials was performed shortly before development ceased at the end of World War I.

-The Hesselman engine is a hybrid engine design which was in production by various manufacturers from 1925 to 1951.
-In a Hesselman engine fuel is not injected during the suction stroke along with the air, as would be the case in a conventional Otto cycle engine, but is instead injected during the compression stroke a little in advance of the spark.
-The Hesselman engines could use a wide variety of fuels, including gasoline, but generally ran on conventional diesel fuels.
+The Hesselman engine is a hybrid design that was in production by various manufacturers from 1925 to 1951.
+In a Hesselman engine, fuel is not injected during the suction stroke along with the air, as in a conventional Otto cycle engine, but is instead injected during the compression stroke shortly before the spark.
+Hesselman engines could use a wide variety of fuels, including gasoline, but generally ran on conventional diesel fuels.